mnofonagoro/generation_etl_pipeline_group_project/README.md

 * After cleaning the data, we were able to populate our tables, confirming that our functions worked.
 It was time to move to the cloud.

-* We received the actual CSVs we would be using for the project, each named `**location**-**date.csv**`.
+* We received the actual CSVs we would be using for the project, each named `'location'-'date.csv'`.
 So, we had to refactor our code because these new CSVs had a different format - for example, there were no more missing size values.

 * We created our bucket in the `serverless.yml` file.
 We deployed serverless changes through the command line.